Hey guys! I've been thinking about how quiet I've been on Facebook lately (so unlike me!) and so on my walk/run this morning, I wanted to say hello :)

 I'm up in Fort Bragg, CA (about 3 hours north of San Francisco), on Day 3 of my culinary arts training.
-It's been a great experience so far and I'm looking forward to incorporating what I've learned into my recipes, coaching, blog posts, and Facebook/Twitter pages in order to share my knowledge and help you become healthier while improving your relationship to food.
+It's been a great experience so far and I'm looking forward to incorporating what I've learned into my recipes, coaching, blog posts, and Facebook posts in order to share my knowledge and help you become healthier while improving your relationship to food.

 A lot of people tell me that sticking to a healthy routine while traveling is really challenging for them and I totally get it.
 I promise, you are not alone, as this is something many people struggle with.
 One thing that helps me when I am away from home is the idea of:

 Your body doesn't hit the pause button when you're traveling or when you're in a situation that deviates from your daily routine.
 (That would be nice though, wouldn't it?)
 How much more enjoyable would your travels be if you continued to take care of yourself with the love and care you give yourself when you are at home?
 Imagine coming back from your travels still being able to fit into the same pants as you could before you left.
 How often have you come home from a trip feeling like you have to spend the next week detoxing from all the eating, drinking, and sitting you did while you're away?

 Understand and accept that you might have to make some adjustments to your routine based on how much time you have, weather, food options, facilities, etc.